colors feelings website business

 • fascination, creativity, determination, attraction, success, encouragement

-• stimulation, heat, vitality, inviting, friendly, invigorating effect
+• stimulation, heat, vitality, friendliness, vigor, youth

-• gold-orange: prestige, illumination, wisdom, wealth, high quality
+• gold-orange — prestige, illumination, wisdom, wealth, high-quality

 2. Yellow for Optimism and Happiness